JasonJWilliamsNY/account_creation_quickstart-1/index.rst

 2. Under 'New User?' click 'Register'
 3. Complete the registration process

 	..
 Hint:: Choose a short, easy-to-remember username.
 Username must be lowercase and have at least 3 characters.
 First character must be a lowercase letter.
-May only contain lowercase letters, numbers, dashes and underscores
+Usernames may only contain lowercase letters, numbers, dashes and underscores
 4. Check your email for an account confirmation link and follow the confirmation instructions.